AKASHAorg/akasha-core/SCRIPTS-GUIDE.md

-# Scripts Guide -  Akasha Web Framework
+# Scripts Guide -  Akasha Core

 Here is a definitive guide for all the scripts found in the [root package file](./package.json) of this project.